yusuf-shahin/Basics-of-express.js/README.md

 ![Relative](./Image/browser-url-params.jpeg)

-- browser show us the result , because in url `localhost:9000/api/v1/query` path is correct .
+- browser it show us the result , because in url `localhost:9000/api/v1/query` path is correct .
 If this path was wrong browser show us error .

 in console we get :-